On the role of higher-order interactions towards first synchronization time: Mathematical Model

+where $\phi_i(t)$ and $\omega_i$ denote the instantaneous phase and natural frequency, respectively, of the $i^{\rm th}$ oscillator within an ensemble of size $N$.
+Here, $\epsilon_1$ and $\epsilon_d$ quantify the strength of the pairwise and $d$-order interactions, respectively, where the functional forms of the interactions are chosen such that it remains invariant under rotation.
+The values of $\omega_i$ are sampled from a unimodal distribution, typically chosen to be a Cauchy distribution since it permits an exact low-dimensional reduction in the Ott-Antonsen framework~\cite{ott2008low,ott2009long}.
+However, a similar low-dimensional approximation remains possible even for other distributions~\cite{campa2022study}.

-The FST, denoted by $\tau$, is mathematically defined as the time taken by the order parameter $r(t)$ of the system, starting at an initial value of $r_0$, to reach within a close neighborhood $\delta\ll 1$ of the steady-state $r_{\rm ss}$; see Fig.~\ref{demo}c.
-Clearly, this definition of the FST applies only to parameter values for which the system's order-parameter dynamics reach a steady state.
-In such scenarios, $\tau$ can be expressed from Eq.~\eqref{r-eqn} by substituting $u=r^2$ as
+The primary measure of transient dynamics considered in this paper is the FST, denoted by $\tau$, which is defined as the time taken by the order parameter $r(t)$, starting at $r(0)=r_0$, to reach a neighborhood $\delta\ll 1$ of the steady-state $r(t)=r_{\rm ss}$ such that $r(\tau)=r_{\rm ss}-\delta$; see Fig.~\ref{demo}c for a schematic.
+Clearly, this definition applies only to scenarios for which the order parameter reaches a stationary value, and the system parameters in the subsequent sections are chosen to reflect this limitation.
+Following the steps in Appendix \ref{dervi_tau} and substituting $r^2=u$, $\tau$ can be expressed as